-Dear Chair Bailao and Members of the Committee:
+Dear Chair Bradford and Members of the Committee:

 We are writing as the owners of D. Crupi & Sons Limited and D.C.M.
 Holdings Limited, and, on behalf of several property owners and/or business operators within the North Milliken Employment Area, namely K-Line Insulators Limited, All-Weld Company Limited, Trisan Construction, Metrocon Ready Mix Corp. and Costafam Holdings Inc. (AGF-C&T Inc).
 We are owners of operating industrial sites and/or businesses within the North Milliken Employment Area.
 The North Milliken Employment Area consists of the lands generally bounded by Steeles Avenue on the north, Midland Avenue on the East, the properties fronting onto McNicoll Avenue on the South and Kennedy Road on the West.
+The larger Milliken Employment Area is generally bounded by Midland Ave. on the east, Kennedy Road on the west, Finch Ave on the south and Steeles Ave on the north.
+We have serious concerns about the long list of conversion requests before you today in that are within Scarborough-Agincourt, in the Milliken Employment Area as noted above.

 As business owners that provide employment to thousands of people plus thousands of jobs through subcontractors, suppliers and service companies that we utilize, we would like to express how crucial it is for the City of Toronto to make the protection of its employment areas a matter of utmost importance.
 This is especially important when it comes to Core Employment Areas that permit heavy industrial uses, of which there are not enough lands within the City where these uses are allowed.
 Many of these heavy industrial operations that have been providing essential goods and services for the maintenance and growth of municipalities, including the City of Toronto, for decades and generations are facing growing pressures that make it increasingly hard to operate.
 We are constantly being squeezed by the pressures of encroaching residential development and other sensitive uses, restrictive policies, by-law amendments, land expropriations, politics and more.
 We could not find land to operate on elsewhere within the City to do what we do even if we wanted to, nor should we have to.